Skip to content

 pnpm install

 Migrations are forward-only and additive by convention; rollbacks are not supported.
-Test against staging first.
+Test against staging first if you have one.

 Every session gets its own Cloudflare Container instance via the SANDBOX Durable Object class.
 Sessions never share container state.
 The container’s outbound network goes through openma’s egress proxy; secrets (Vault entries) are injected per-host so the model never sees raw credentials.